devoncarew/simple_lint_rules/wiki/Status-files.md

+# Status files

+> [!IMPORTANT]
+> The contents of this doc were copied from our wiki and have not yet been
+> confirmed to be current and up-to-date.
+When this doc is next reviewed and
+> updated please remove this comment.

 Stability is important for a programming language used to implement applications that [manage billions of dollars](http://news.dartlang.org/2016/03/the-new-adwords-ui-uses-dart-we-asked.html).
 To that end, the Dart repository contains a comprehensive test suite to cover the various configurations, compilers, tools,